CyberReboot/vent/docs/source/core_and_plugins.rst

 Edit a tool's vent.template file found in the tool's respective folder.
 Read more about :ref:`venttemplate-label`.

-Another option you have is to configure the number of instances that are running of that tool.
-You can toggle between configuring the vent.template for a tool or the number of instances running for that tool by hitting CTRL-B. Configuring the number of instances running for a tool would be useful for scaling.
-An example would be if you wanted multiple workers to be handle all that tasks that you are processing or want different workers to work solely on CPU or GPU tasks.

 Disable core/plugin tools
 =========================
 Remove chosen tools from menus.
 For example, let's say there were ten tools but only